igor-baiborodine/kiroule.com/content/article/bilberry-hugo-theme-summing-up-the-year-2022.md

 - Search form hijacking focus
 - Long title/subtitle overlapping header

-From all of the above, I would like to focus on the fact that it became possible to use the theme as a [Hugo module](https://gohugo.io/hugo-modules/).
-It required effort, and not everything could work out the first time.
+From all of the above, I would like to point out that it became possible to use the theme as a [Hugo module](https://gohugo.io/hugo-modules/).
+Of course, it required effort, and not everything worked out the first time, but nevertheless, this feature was successfully implemented.
-I want to note that not every Hugo theme can boast of supporting Hugo modules.

 Last but not least, to improve the theme's visibility, I have updated the [relevant information](https://themes.gohugo.io/themes/bilberry-hugo-theme/) in the themes catalog on Hugo's